Neurographic Art Grid Journal Page

 Perpetual Anything Journaling

+A perpetual journal could be for anything that interests you.
+The benefit of a perpetual journal is that it is evergreen and grows every month.
 Perpetual journals can easily become records of your life and can be handed down to the family like an heirloom.
 Think back to Edwardian women embroidering stitch samplers which show what they could do.
 These cloths are most desirable today as family records.
-Perpetual journals can be your legacy.

 Perpetual Legacy Journaling

-A legacy journal is one you leave behind for those that follow.
+A legacy journal is one your leave behind for those that follow.
 Typically, it was a family history book containing the family tree, but it can be focused on what and who you are.
-Examples of a perpetual legacy journal that you could make are:

 • Family recipes